zuozhenggh/learning-library/oci-library/oci-hol/resource-manager/resource-manager/resource-manager.md

 ## **Step 2:** Create Resource Manager Stack

  A Stack represents definitions for a collection of OCI resources within a specific compartment.
-With this in mind, we're going to configure a new stack in the OCI-ORM compartment in the us-phoenix-1 region and name it "HA Load Balanced Simple Web App".
+With this in mind, we're going to configure a new stack in the compartment of your choice name it "HA Load Balanced Simple Web App".
 As the stack's name suggests, its configuration files define the load balancing, networking, and compute resources to deploy the target architecture plus an HTTP server.

  Download [HA Load Balanced Simple Web App](https://objectstorage.us-ashburn-1.oraclecloud.com/p/u4g0srIXPIMJkmes0A8cBkfP8IthyGXLA1rU_zTmkw6296rG72-QUoxHw5EFzhm0/n/c4u03/b/oci-library/o/orm-lbass-demo.zip) and save to your local machine.